pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part1.rst

 **A**: Your setup is probably too large to fit a `normal' memory model.
-Please choose a `medium' or `large' memory model by adding one of these compiler options to your configuration: :option:`-mcmodel=medium` or :option:`-mcmodel=large`.
+Please choose a `medium' or `large' memory model by adding one of these compiler options to your configuration: :command:`-mcmodel=medium` or :command:`-mcmodel=large`.
-See Sect. :ref:`S-configuration` for configuration details.
+See Sect. :ref:`man1_configuration` for configuration details.
 Alternatively, if you use ``pc_build``, you may simply add the respective extension:

 .. code:: console